About the Database

 - reviews; and

-This data is currently being compiled and reviewed for upload to the database.
-It is not yet publicly available but if you would like to find out more about which plays are being researched and what we have found please get in touch.
+If you would like to find out more about which plays are being researched and what we have found please get in touch.

 I don’t know what some of these terms mean.